Pierson v. Post: Background

 Lodowick Post, a fox hunter, was chasing a fox through a vacant lot on December 10, 1802, when Pierson came across the fox and, knowing it was being chased by another, killed the fox and took it away.
 Post sued Pierson on an action for trespass on the case for damages against his possession of the fox.
 Post argued that he had ownership of the fox as giving chase to an animal in the course of hunting it was sufficient to establish possession.
 The trial court found in favor of Post.

 On appeal after the trial, the issue put to the Supreme Court of Judicature of New York was whether one could obtain property rights to a wild animal (Ferae naturae), in this case the fox, by pursuit.
 The Supreme Court case was heard by Chief Justice James Kent, then one of the nation's preeminent jurists, and associate justices Daniel Tompkins (who later became Vice President of the United States) and Henry Brockholst Livingston (who later served as a Justice of the U.S. Supreme Court).

 The lesser known historical context is that Pierson was one of the proprietors who had inherited special rights in the undivided lands where the fox was caught.
 The fox hunt happened while there was dispute over whether the proprietors or the town residents as a whole had common land rights.
 Although Post did not have proprietors’ rights, his father was wealthy.
 Post's fox hunt in the commons was a method of displaying his wealth.
 By contrast, the Piersons were mostly farmers and town leaders, and would only hunt the foxes out of necessity.
-Therefore, some historians argue that the dispute was not really about the fox, but instead about the regulation of the town's common resources and if agricultural traditions or wealthy traditions would be central to the town.
+Therefore, historian Bethany Berger has argued that the dispute was not really about the fox, but instead about the regulation of the town's common resources and if agricultural traditions or wealthy traditions would be central to the town.